-Does winning every AdWords auction make you as happy as the kid above wearing a sweet fedora with $36 to spare?
+Does winning every Google Ads bidding auction make you as happy as the kid above in the sweet fedora with $36 to spare?

 You know, a little something like this:

-Of course, beating your competitors in the AdWords slug match that happens 40,000 times every second isn’t easy … nor does it happen by accident.
+Of course, beating your competitors in the Google Ads slugfest that happens 40,000 times every second isn’t easy.
+And more importantly, it doesn’t happen by accident.

-Even if you’ve never had a AdWords breakthrough and known the joy of virtually destroying your deep-pocket rivals, I’ve got good news.
+Even if you’re still looking for your first Google Ads breakthrough and haven’t yet experienced the joy of virtually destroying your deep-pocketed rivals, I’ve got good news.

 Let’s jump in…

-The art of bidding has been around since 500 B.C., where women of Babylon were being auctioned off as wives.
+The art of bidding has been around since at least 500 B.C., when women of Babylon were auctioned off as wives.

-And while we’ve improved women’s rights since then, the art of the auction is more unfair than ever.
+And while women’s rights have improved a bit since then, the art of the auction is more intense than ever.

-Just take a look at this AdWords auction from the 1940s.
+Just take a look at this Google Ads auction from the 1940s.

-Joking aside, PPC management companies these days easily have hundreds of different bidding options that can be performed automatically (within milliseconds too), so it’s vital that you know what’s out there to take advantage of.
+Joking aside, PPC management companies these days have hundreds of different bidding options that can be programmed to trigger instantly and automatically.

-Like I mentioned earlier, the AdWords auction happens extremely fast (and extremely often).
-It takes three major things into account when it decides how your ad should rank:
+Every Google Ads auction takes three major elements into account when it decides how your ad should rank: